Billie Piper: Film and television performances

 Piper returned to the role of Rose Tyler alongside David Tennant in three stories that form the second volume of The Tenth Doctor Adventures audio drama series from Big Finish Productions.
 One story also featured Camille Coduri reprising her role as Rose's mother Jackie Tyler.
 The set was released in November 2017.
 It was later announced that Piper would be headlining her own audio drama titled Rose Tyler: The Dimension Cannon.
 The box set featured four stories with Rose Tyler alongside her parents Jackie (Coduri) and Pete Tyler (Shaun Dingwall) as well as featuring Clive from the episode "Rose", played by his original actor Mark Benton.
 The first volume was released in September 2019 with two more expected in October 2022 and September 2023.

 In 2019, Piper wrote, starred in and made her directorial debut with the "anti-romcom" Rare Beasts, before appearing alongside Sally Hawkins, Alice Lowe, and David Thewlis in Eternal Beauty, directed by Craig Roberts.
 The following year, in August 2020, Piper co-created and starred in the critically acclaimed Sky Atlantic series I Hate Suzie.
 The series was also co-created and written by Secret Diary of a Call Girl creator Lucy Prebble.
 Piper portrays the titular Suzie Pickles, a former child screen star whose life and career are turned upside down by a compromising phone hack.
-Critics noted her own experience of having been a prodigious young singer-turned-actress who becomes famous at a young age will no doubt have informed her new role as Pickles.
+Critics noted her own experience of having been a prodigious young singer-turned-actress who becomes famous at a young age would have informed her role as Pickles.
 The Guardian gave it a five-star review, describing Piper's character as "nude, lewd and joyously off the rails" in "this scabrously funny drama".

 In March 2021, it was announced that Piper would appear in the film adaptation of a children's book called Catherine Called Birdy.
+In April 2022, Piper was announced to star and executive produce a Netflix series adaptation of the Terri White memoir Coming Undone.
+In February 2023, it was announced she would play Sam McAlister, the TV producer who secured Newsnight's interview with Prince Andrew, in Scoop, a Netflix adaptation of McAlister's book.
+On 7 May 2024, it was announced that Piper had joined the cast of Wednesday season two alongside Joanna Lumley and Christopher Lloyd; filming began that same month.

+In May 2025, Piper returned to Doctor Who in "The Reality War" as a character who appeared to regenerate from Ncuti Gatwa’s Fifteenth Doctor.
+Piper was not credited as the Doctor at the conclusion of the episode or in subsequent media releases, so her exact role remains unknown.

+In August 2025, Piper appeared in the Netflix Original series Wednesday as Isadora Capri, the new music professor of Nevermore Academy.
+Several episodes feature Piper singing on screen for the first time since ending her music career, including a duet of "Bad Moon Rising" with Catherine Zeta Jones (who plays Morticia).